chocolateboy/gm-compat/README.md

 gm-compat is a tiny compatibility shim which provides uniform, cross-engine access to [`unsafeWindow`][unsafeWindow], [`cloneInto`][cloneInto] and [`exportFunction`][exportFunction] for userscripts.
-These can be used to portably modify window properties, e.g. to hook [`XMLHttpRequest#open`][xhr#open] to intercept HTTP requests.
+These can be used to portably modify page properties, e.g. to hook [`XMLHttpRequest#open`][xhr#open] to intercept HTTP requests.

-Modifications to a page's window (`unsafeWindow`) need to use the `cloneInto` and `exportFunction` functions in userscript engines on Firefox.
+Modifications to a page's window (`unsafeWindow`) need to use the `cloneInto` and `exportFunction` functions on Firefox.
 However, these functions are not available by default in Chrome.
 In addition, `unsafeWindow` is not the actual `unsafeWindow` object in all engines.

-Since the functions are needed on Firefox, the options for writing portable scripts which modify page properties are either to implement browser/engine-specific code in each script or to use a shim which exposes a uniform API that works with all engines. gm-compat provides an implementation of the latter.
+Since the functions are needed on Firefox, the options for writing portable scripts which modify page properties are either to implement browser/engine-specific code in each script or to use a shim which exposes an API that works with all engines. gm-compat provides an implementation of the latter.

-When the functions are not needed (e.g. on most Chrome engines), they're implemented as pass-through (identity) functions, so they work consistently in all cases.
+When the functions are not needed (i.e. in Chrome), they're implemented as pass-through (identity) functions, so they work consistently in all cases.

 Note that `GMCompat` is a local variable (declared with `const`), not a property of the window object.
 This ensures that each script running on a page